5 ‘New School Year’ Resolutions

 You want to be an astronaut?
 Then pay extra attention in science class.
 Want to be a pop star?
 Be sure to practice your guitar or piano.
 Are you going to be a police officer?
 Maybe ask a teacher to bring an officer to school so that you can ask questions.

-3. Resolve to Never Post On Social Media When I Get Mad.
+3. Resolve to Never Post On Social Media When You Get Mad.

-As we learned in a previous article, Anger Management for Kids, posting when mad can make you just as bad as the people who made you mad.
-If you need help learning how to control your anger, re-read the post.
-It could save you from getting into a lot of trouble.
+As we learned in a previous article, posting on social when mad can be just as bad as when other people do wrong things that made you mad, or even hurt you, in the first place.
+If you need help learning how to control your anger, it will save you from getting into a lot of trouble.

 4. Resolve to Be More Grown-Up.